 Mandarin Oriental occupies a unique position in this ranking because of its Brickell Key location.
 This is not technically on the Brickell mainland.
 It is on an island connected by a single bridge, which creates a sense of privacy and separation that no mainland tower can replicate.
 The Mandarin Oriental brand brings Asian-influenced hospitality, world-class spa programming, and a quieter living environment.

 The island setting means lower density, less street noise, and direct waterfront on all sides.
 For buyers who want to be near Brickell's energy without living in the middle of it, this is the answer.
 The trade-off is reduced walkability to Brickell's restaurants and shops.
 At $3.5M and up, this targets end-users and second-home buyers rather than yield-focused investors.
+For a full breakdown of bay-proximate options, see my guide to waterfront condos in Brickell.

 Best for: End-users who prioritize privacy, low density, and resort-level service in a waterfront island setting adjacent to Brickell rather than in the thick of it.